cseferlis/OMDSMod4Homework/Homework 1b/Extract And Load/README.md

    - Use another ADF's copy activity to unzip the file within the pipeline.
 Ensure that the extracted content is in `.txt` format and stored in your Azure Storage account.
    - Follow tutorials and documentation from Microsoft for guidance on data transformation and extraction.
 You can start with this [Quickstart](https://learn.microsoft.com/en-us/azure/data-factory/quickstart-hello-world-copy-data-tool)

+> **Hint:** The Sink file in your zip copy data obtained after step 4 must be binary but you cannot convert a source binary file into a sink .txt file directly.

 ## Reference Files and Tutorials

 ### Source data file information